tari-project/tari/RFC/src/RFC-0301_NamespaceRegistration.md

 FQDN pair, it will provide us with a unique RAID_ID (RAID Identification).
 The RAID_ID will serve a similar purpose in the DAN as a Top Level Domain (TLD) in a DNS, as all digital assets belonging to a specific [asset issuer] could then be grouped under the FQDN by inference.
-To make this scheme more elaborate, but potentially unnecessary, all such RAIN_IDs could be also be registered on the [base layer] layer, similar to the RAIN scheme.
+To make this scheme more elaborate, but potentially unnecessary, all such RAID_IDs could be also be registered on the [base layer] layer, similar to the RAIN scheme.

 If the standard Mimblewimble protocol is to be followed, a new output feature can be defined to cater for a RAID tuple `(RAID_ID, PubKey)` that is linked to a specific Unspent Transaction Output ([UTXO]).
 The `RAID_ID` could be based on